The Three Second Intro

 Over the last 20 years or so, I’ve wandered down a windy path that always seemed to touch the worlds of technology, marketing, sports and entrepreneurship.
 I’m currently working on U.S. Marketing for an Australian technology company called Whispir.com.

-In the summer of 2010, I jumped from Spring Creek Group to start a new company in the social media space, Social3i.
+In the summer of 2010, a few friends and I started a new company in the social media space, Social3i.
 Our goal was to build a social media services firm that could identify needs and build products that would make life easier for social media marketing managers and agencies at smaller companies.
 Thus in late 2011, Social3i spun off a new software company called Relaborate.
 That was a fun ride and I learned how hard it is to run a start-up.
 If you know a start-up CEO, give them encouragement but also be honest with them.
 They need to hear the bad things about their idea or company.
 You aren’t hurting their feelings, you’re saving them two years of their life.

-About 6 or 7 years ago, I was doing some freelance marketing consulting and decided to Google myself.
+Well, about 10 years ago, I was doing some freelance marketing consulting and decided to Google myself.
 I was shocked and dismayed when I discovered that I was losing the Google war to another person named Andy Boyer.
 However, this Andy Boyer lived in a town far away and was in an entirely different industry.
 It’s safe to say that if I made a pitch to a potential client, and they went to Google me, that potential client would have been terribly confused by the result of his or her search.

 Now I’m no SEO whiz, but I know how to use Google well enough to figure out that buying the url AndyBoyer.com was going to be a pretty good start.
 The problem is, I’m a fairly private guy, and most of the time I’d rather be out playing soccer than writing blog posts.
 So, what was I going to do to make this blog worth reading?

-I like to treat this blog as a way for me to talk about things with people I don’t get to see in person, in the same way I’d talk with you if we were sitting in Dad Watson’s.
+I like to treat this blog as a way for me to talk about things with people I don’t get to see in person, in the same way I’d talk with you if we were sitting in the old Dad Watson’s.
 You’ll get a little Marketing talk, but this site isn’t for me to promote a book or social media consulting opportunities.
 You’re going to see a lot of stuff I care about – sports, business, Seattle, technology, politics and some photos of friends and family.
 But you’re not going to get “Top 10 ways to use Twitter” or anything like that.